 Prospective PhD applicants: please read this.
+Prospective

-I am Associate Professor in the Department of Brain and Cognitive
+I am Professor in the Department of

-Sciences at the Massachusetts
+Brain and Cognitive Sciences at the Massachusetts Institute of Technology,

-Institute of Technology.
-I direct MIT's Computational Psycholinguistics
+where I direct MIT's Computational

-Laboratory.
-Before coming to MIT, I was faculty in the Department of Linguistics at UC San Diego.
+Psycholinguistics Laboratory.
+Before coming to MIT, I was faculty

 My research focuses on theoretical and applied questions in the